SaschaKP/RebornMobile/README.md

 - unity with 2019.4.12f1 installed
 - android sdk 30+ for android phones and tablets
-- ios 12+ for ios phones and tablets
+- ios 12+ phone/tablet (plus a mac with latest xcode installed) for Apple
 - visual studio 2019 community edition for windows

 all the graphic has been stripped from the available package, since icons and internal graphics are NOT useable without prior written permission.